jamesbriggs/wine-calc-project/README.md

   non-definition (code) statement, so define variables at the top of the current block

-- for cleaner code, I recommend you compile with both lcc and VC++ because sometimes one compiler displays a warning that the other compiler misses.
+- for cleaner code, I recommend you compile with both lcc and VC++ since sometimes one compiler displays a warning that the other compiler misses.

 - reasons why `winecalc` probably won't work on operating systems older than